Green sea turtle: Predators and parasites

-Only human beings and the larger sharks feed on C. mydas adults.
+Only some human beings and the larger sharks feed on C. mydas adults.
 Specifically, tiger sharks (Galeocerdo cuvier) hunt adults in Hawaiian waters.
+The tiger shark is the main predator of the green turtle as it will prey on green turtles of all sizes.
+The tiger shark has often been seen feeding on green turtles near their nesting beaches because they are restricted in the area of their nesting beaches and vulnerable to predation.
 Juveniles and new hatchlings have significantly more predators, including crabs, small marine mammals and shorebirds.
 Additionally, their eggs are vulnerable to predation by scavengers like red foxes and golden jackals.

 Green sea turtles have a variety of parasites including barnacles, leeches, protozoans, cestodes, and nematodes.
 Barnacles attach to the carapace, and leeches to the flippers and skin of the turtles, causing damage to the soft tissues and leading to blood loss.
 Protozoans, cestodes and nematodes lead to many turtle deaths because of the infections in the liver and intestinal tract they cause.
 The greatest disease threat to the turtle population is fibropapilloma, which produces lethal tumor growth on scales, lungs, stomach, and kidneys.
 Fibropapilloma is caused by a herpesvirus that is transmitted by leeches such as Ozobranchus branchiatus, a species of leech which feeds almost entirely on green sea turtles.